samrocketman/docker-compose-ha-consul-vault-ui/README.md

 Features:

 - dnsmasq makes Consul DNS available to all containers.
+A secondary dnsmasq server is provided which grants HA to the DNS available to all containers.
+  This allows consul-template to update DNS with zero DNS downtime. consul-template will create a lock to ensure it is not possible for both primary and secondary DNS servers to be down during a DNS configuration updates as part of service discovery.
 - consul-template updates dnsmasq configuration and restarts dnsmasq.
 This makes consul DNS lookups HA.
 - Vault and Vault UI is registered via service discovery which is exposed via